Terradue/doc-tep-geohazards/source/tutorials/GDM-OPT-ICE_tuto.rst

 * **TIO EW/NS Mean velocity:** It consists in a GeoTiff representing the mean velocity computed after inversion of the displacement time serie for each field East-West and North-South.
 The velocity is computed by a linear regression for each pixel.
 The unit is *m/day*.
 * **Displacement time serie:** It consists in a .csv file containing the cumulative displacement for the EW, NS component and the norm of the displacement for each date of acquisition.
-* **TIO folder:** An archive that contains for both displacement component the results of the TIO algorithm.
-It contains for example, the RMS error for each date of acquisition (*RMSpixel_date* files), the inverted cumulative displacement (*depl_cumul*), etc.
+* **Inversion.tgz:** An archive that contains for both displacement component the results of the TIO algorithm.
+It contains the cumulative displacement and RMS error in csv and hf5 format.

 -----